Author of The Bug Out Book and The NEW Interactive Prepper’s Book of Lists

 - Lighting in the event of a power outage

-- Sanitation supplies (in the event that the municipal water system is unusable, this would include cleaning supplies and toilet supplies)
+- Sanitation supplies (if the municipal water system is unusable, this would include cleaning supplies and toilet supplies)

 - A way to stay warm in harsh winter weather

-- Over-the-counter medications and/or herbal remedies to treat illnesses at home
+- Over-the-counter medications or herbal remedies to treat illnesses at home

-- A diverse survival guide, a very thorough preparedness book, and a first aid manual (hard copies in case the internet and power grid are down)
+- A diverse survival guide, a comprehensive preparedness book, and a first aid manual (hard copies in case the internet and power grid are down)